๐ŸŒ Your knowledge portal

 Quick Summary

 March 21 marks the International Day of Forests.
-But there's little to celebrate: every minute, the planet loses the equivalent of 10 football fields in forest cover.
-Learn the numbers, causes, and what's being done.
+But there's little to celebrate: every minute, the planet loses the equivalent of 10 football fields in forest.

 International Day of Forests 2026: The World Is Losing 10 Football Fields of Forest Per Minute